wp-plugins/wpbizplugins-easy-admin-quick-menu/readme.txt

 * Upgraded the embedded ReduxFramework to the latest version = 1.1.1 =
 * Fixed embarassing include miss with Redux...
 Sorry!
+= 1.1.2 =
+* Reverted back from having actual buttons as selectors as that for some reason stopped working.
+Now using normal radio buttons.
+Keep It Simple Stupid!

 == Upgrade Notice ==